-Prior to this offering, there has been no public market for our common stock, and a liquid trading market for our common stock may not develop or be sustained after this offering.
+Prior to our initial public offering, there has been no public market for our common stock, and a liquid trading market for our common stock may not develop or be sustained after our initial public offering.
 Future sales of substantial amounts of our common stock in the public market, or the anticipation of these sales, could materially and adversely affect market prices prevailing from time to time, and could impair our ability to raise capital through sales of equity or equity-related securities.

-Only a limited number of shares of our common stock will be available for sale in the public market for a period of several months after completion of this offering due to contractual and legal restrictions on resale described below.
+Only a limited number of shares of our common stock will be available for sale in the public market for a period of several months after completion of our initial public offering due to contractual and legal restrictions on resale described below.
 Nevertheless, sales of a substantial number of shares of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could materially and adversely affect the prevailing market price of our common stock.
-Although we have applied to list our common stock on The Nasdaq Capital Market, we cannot assure you that there will be an active market for our common stock.
+Although our shares of common stock have been approved for listing on The Nasdaq Capital Market, we cannot assure you that there will be an active market for our common stock.

-Of the shares to be outstanding immediately after the completion of this offering, we expect that the shares to be sold in this offering and the shares of common stock sold by the selling stockholders will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-Certain of the remaining shares of our common stock outstanding after this offering will be subject to a 180-day lock-up period under the lock-up agreements as described below.
+Of the shares to be outstanding immediately after the completion of our initial public offering, we expect that the shares to be sold in our initial public offering and the shares of common stock sold by the selling stockholders will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Certain of the remaining shares of our common stock outstanding after our initial public offering will be subject to a 180-day lock-up period under the lock-up agreements as described below.
 These restricted securities may be sold in the public market only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act.